On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

 To better understand the strength of the LP relaxation of Formulation~\eqref{formulation:sri}, we study the polyhedron~$\P$, which in turn leads us to analyze the set~$\proj_{\theta}(\srihat(x))$.
-In this way, one of our goals in this subsection is to explicitly write~$\proj_{\theta}(\srihat(x))$ as the intersection of half-spaces defined by inequalities on the~$\theta$-variables.
+Therefore, one of the goals of this subsection is to explicitly write~$\proj_{\theta}(\srihat(x))$ as the intersection of half-spaces defined by inequalities on the~$\theta$-variables.

-We start by addressing in Lemma~\ref{lemma:projection_single_inequality} the simpler case of projecting a single inequality defined on the~$y$-variables.
-This result is not only useful for characterizing~$\proj_{\theta}(\srihat(x))$, but it will also be key in Section~\ref{subsection:comparing_cuts} to construct projected SRIs that dominate certain ILS cuts.
-The proof is deferred to Appendix~\ref{appendix:proof_projection_single_inequality}.
+To do this, we first consider in Lemma~\ref{lemma:projection_single_inequality} the simpler case of projecting a single inequality defined on the~$y$-variables.
+This will not only be useful for characterizing~$\proj_{\theta}(\srihat(x))$, but it will also be key in Section~\ref{subsection:comparing_cuts} to construct projected SRIs that dominate certain ILS cuts.
+The proof is left to Appendix~\ref{appendix:proof_projection_single_inequality}.

 \begin{restatable}{lemma}{lemmaprojectionsingleinequality} Let~$a^1, \ldots, a^N$ be vectors in~$\R^{V_+}$ and let~$h \in \R$.
 Consider the set